RamSailopal/YottaWeb-Test/README.md

 Single containers are provisioned for each stack with the YottaDB layer, web proxy layer and application/YottaDB connector layer all enclosed.

+The different stacks extract the same data from their embedded YOttaDB databases:

+    ^PATIENTS(1,"address")="234,Timbucktwo Road, Fantasy City"
+    ^PATIENTS(1,"age")=52
+    ^PATIENTS(1,"name")="Bob Taylor"
+    ^PATIENTS(1,"sex")="Male"

+ This data is then exposed as a REST API, JSON based endpoint

 # Python Stack

 **Stack 1 - yottapython**